c4ristian/titanic/readme.md

 ## What is it?
-This library provides notebooks that train machine learning models to predict the probability of survival of [Titanic](https://en.wikipedia.org/wiki/Titanic) passengers.
+This library provides notebooks that train machine learning models to predict the probability of survival for [Titanic](https://en.wikipedia.org/wiki/Titanic) passengers.
 The library is used as an example in the course "Data Analytics with Python" at the Nuremberg Institute of Technology ([Technische Hochshule Nürnberg Georg Simon Ohm](https://www.th-nuernberg.de/)).